Daily Chronology of Coast Guard History

 1845-Metal buoys were first put into service.
 They were riveted iron barrels that replaced the older wooden stave construction.

-1862-Congress authorized revenue cutters to enforce the law forbidding importation of Chinese "coolie" labor.
+1862-Congress authorized revenue cutters to enforce the law outlawing the importation of Chinese "coolie" labor.

 1941-The Coast Guard Reserve was established after Congress passed the Auxiliary & Reserve Act.
 The Auxiliary was created from former Reserve.
 The legislation was introduced by Representative Gordon Canfield of New Jersey.